751K/EIE-Knowledge-Base/README.md

 ## Introduction

 This repository is maintained by a student of the Electronic and Information Engineering program at China University of Geosciences (Beijing).
 It contains various study documents accumulated during the undergraduate years, provided for reference only.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](LICENSE) file for more details.